rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 ### PODs

-When working with `pods`, there are a few assumptions
+When working with `pods`, there are a few assumptions:

 1) the application is available as a docker image in a docker registry